stcan/meanwell-can-control/README.md

        <value> = amps oder volts * 100 --> 25,66V = 2566

-# example_charge_control.py
+# examples/example_charge_contro.py
 Example code to control battery charging and discharging depending on the electricity meter.

-New feature : Control the max and min values for charge/discharge voltages and currents using the file: charge_control.conf
+New feature : Control the max and min values for charge/discharge voltages and currents using the file: examples/charge_control.conf

 Do not use without adaptation to local conditions and only under supervision!